horizon-research/ism-algorithm/README.md

 ## Contact

-If there is anything questions, please email me: yfeng28@ur.rochester.edu.
+If there is any question, please email me: yfeng28@ur.rochester.edu.